 - travel assistance for government, municipal, for-profit, or educational institution staff

-To determine whether an estimated expenditure is eligible, please contact Status of Women at firstname.lastname@example.org before submitting your application.
+To determine whether an estimated expenditure is eligible, please contact the ministry at firstname.lastname@example.org before submitting your application.

 How to apply

 Review the Status of Women Community Grant guidelines and glossary (PDF, 281 KB)

 In order for the application to be considered, it must be completed in full and include:

 - project information, including timelines, budget and objectives

 - measures taken to make the program or event accessible

 - project impact, including projected products/outputs, outcomes and evaluation plan